Wedding Photography at Southwark Register Office

 …but the tears soon turned to laughter as the registrar got their wedding ceremony underway.

-After the ceremony and posed shots in the garden, I take a series of images of the couple together—this shot of the newlyweds kissing shows much of the front exterior of the Southwark Register Office building.
+After the ceremony and posed shots in the garden, I took a series of images of the couple together.
+This photo of the newlyweds kissing shows much of the front exterior of the Southwark Register Office building.

 Photographing Weddings at Southwark Register Office

-I first photographed at Southwark Register Office several years ago and immediately fell in love with it.
-The beautiful Garden Room struck me as such a lovely space for a small wedding ceremony.
+I first photographed at Camberwell House several years ago and immediately fell in love with it.
+The beautiful Garden Room struck me as a lovely space for a small wedding ceremony.
 Later the same year, I documented another marriage and have enjoyed photographing numerous weddings there.

-My position at the front of the Garden Room means that I can take some great photos of everything going on, including the all-important exchange of wedding rings.
+My position at the front of the Garden Room allowed me to take great photos of everything, including the all-important exchange of wedding rings.

 On arrival, an usher shows guests into the waiting room whilst the groom has his legal interview.
 The waiting area is a reasonably large and ornate room with a fireplace, mirror and seating around the walls.
 Although dimly lit, it’s still an excellent place for photos of friends and family chatting and meeting each other pre-ceremony.